Total masses of solutions to general Toda systems with singular sources: Introduction

-\begin{theorem} Let $G$ be a connected complex Lie group whose Lie algebra is $\fg$ with the Cartan matrix $(a_{ij})$.
-Let $G=KAN$ be the Iwasawa decomposition of $G$ (see Eq. \er{Iwasawa}) with $K$ maximally compact, $A$ abelian, and $N$ nilpotent.
-Let $N_\Gamma$ be the subgroup of $N$ (see Definition \ref{def ngm}) determined by the $\gamma_i$.
+Let $G$ be a connected complex Lie group whose Lie algebra is $\mathfrak{g}.$ The classical Iwasawa decomposition says that $G=KAN$ (see Appendix subsection \ref{Iwasawasec}) with $K$ maximally compact, $A$ abelian and $N$ nilpotent.
+It is well known that the groups $A$ and $N$ are {\it simply connected.}